dhaxina/Data-Science-Machine-Learning-Projects/README.md

 <br>
  MAR < 0.60 → Mouth closed
 <br><br>
 Threshold values are set for both EAR and MAR.
 When real-time values cross these thresholds, the system actively flags the driver as <b>drowsy</b>.
 This model has a processing latency < 100 ms.
+<br><br>
+The Recall value is ~ 96%
 </p>

 <hr>